BABY BORN WITH VIRTUALLY NO JAW UNDERGOES UNIQUE SURGERY TO HELP BONE GROW

-On the day before Christmas, a 2-week-old baby named Don lay on an operating room table as his tiny jaw was broken in three places.
+On the day before Christmas, a 2-week-old baby named Don lay on an office-based surgical facility table as his tiny jaw was broken in three places.

 A device was attached with screws that will gradually pull apart the fractured bone by a millimeter a day.

 It’s part of a procedure that Dr. Sacha Obaid hopes will change the future for babies such as Don, who are born with virtually no jaw and are at risk of suddenly dying from a blocked airway.